Adjusting for indirectly measured confounding using large-scale propensity scores: The Large Scale Propensity Score Algorithm

 \subsection{Adjusting for indirectly measured confounders}

-As noted in the introduction, LSPS has been found to adjust for known but indirectly measured confounders \citep{hripcsak2020,schuemie2020a} and a large number of unused covariates \citep{chen2020}.
+As noted in the introduction, LSPS has been found to adjust for known but indirectly measured confounders \citep{hripcsak2020,schuemie2020a, chen2020}.
 We describe here an assumption under which LSPS will adjust for indirectly measured confounding.

 Consider the causal graph in Fig.\ref{fig:gm} for an individual $i$ (the subscript is omitted in the graph), where $T_i \in \{0,1\}$ is a binary treatment, $Y_i$ is the outcome (either binary or continuous), $\mbX_i \in \{0,1\}^M$ is a high-dimensional vector of observed pre-treatment covariates with length M (which includes observed confounders and other variables), and $U \in \R$ is the indirectly measured confounder.
 The goal is to estimate the causal effect of treatment $T$ on the outcome $Y$.
 To do so, we need to adjust for both pre-treatment covariates $\mbX$ (including directly measured confounders) and $U$ (indirectly measured confounder).
 We assume that there are no other unmeasured confounders.